outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - example: a randomly sampled rotating set of distortion vectors of these magnitudes/directions accurately predicts an event in absolute time when applied to a particular regression line from a robust/augmented/imputed/normalized data set in this way, with this type/count of randomness injections & having this demand/supply causal structure, integrated with the vertex 'need' variable metadata (is the medicine necessary, what impact does it have on decisions & functions like memory)
       - organize the function as a structure (like a network or tree) of components once theyre derived (bases, randomness injections/aggregations, composing functions & variable subsets, prioritized/organized distortion vectors, metadata of components like probability distributions, component interactions like developing function overlap according to the time-base, or centrality of variation around local event sequence variables) & test it on subsets of the data set
         - example: if this structure of components explains the changes across subset data sets, its likelier to be true & capable of handling additional randomness aggregations or other variables, which are likely to be injected or accrue at these positions in the structure

-    - deriving relevant data set concepts of:
+    - deriving relevant data set concepts with core structures & priorities (like commonness/organization/aggregation/base/causation to determine relevance):
       - resource:
-        - core input/output type of important interaction types (trade interaction type, like a pickup)
+        - core input/output type of relevant interaction types (trade interaction type, like a pickup)
         - generate resource metadata:
           - supply: unit count :: quantity, minimum/maximum quantity limits, acquisition limits
           - demand: trigger :: usage, current vs. capacity quantity difference, usage limits